1. How does performance evaluation correspondence get processed?

 Command telephone number

 Ensure your admin personnel make command file copies of reports prior to mailing them to PERS-32.
 PERS-32 is not authorized to mail or fax copies of reports back to the command.
 If the command fails to make required copies or the member misplaces his/her copy, a replacement report can be obtained per MILPERSMAN 1070150.

-45. What does ICRed, Validated, Rejected, Uploaded, and Complete mean on the continuity report?
+41. What does Separated and Classified, Validated, Rejected, Uploaded, and Complete mean on the continuity report?

 Validated: Report examined and pending acceptance to the Performance Summary Record (PSR) and permanent record.